Behavior

 3. Curiosity: The Canine Way Of Saying “What Are You Doing?”

 Dogs are, at heart, professional observers.
 They watch everything: your routine, your tone, the way you reach for your shoes versus your car keys.
-To them, you’re the world’s most interesting documentary.
+To them, you’re the most interesting thing in the house.

 4. Communicating Wants Or Needs